 Most pension funds, however, had not revalued their portfolios following the currency reforms, according to IPEC.

-Contribution arrears as at end of March this year rose to ZWL $675m from ZWL$621.2m in December 2019 due to viability challenges dated by sponsoring employers.
+Contribution arrears as at end of December 2020 rose to ZWL $675m from ZWL$621.2m in December 2020 due to viability challenges dated by sponsoring employers.